History of Gujarat: 2000–present

 In 2006, Gujarat became the first state in India to electrify all villages of the state.

 Narendra Modi led BJP retained power in 2007 and 2012 assembly elections.
-Anandiben Patel became the first women Chief Minister of Gujarat on 22 May 2014 as Modi left the position following win in 2014 Indian general election.
+Anandiben Patel became the first woman Chief Minister of Gujarat on 22 May 2014 as Modi left the position following win in 2014 Indian general election.
 He was sworn in as the second Prime Minister of Gujarati origin after Morarji Desai in May 2014.
 Heavy rain in June and July 2015 resulted in widespread flooding in Saurashtra and north Gujarat resulting in more than 150 deaths.
 The wild life of Gir Forest National Park and adjoining area was also affected.
 Starting July 2015, the people of Patidar community carried out demonstrations across the state seeking Other Backward Class status which turned violent on 25 August and 19 September 2015 for brief period.
 The agitation continued and again turned violent in April 2016.
 In late 2016, Dalits protested across Gujarat in response to an assault on Dalit men in Una.
 Following heavy rain in July 2017, the state, especially north Gujarat, was affected by the severe flood resulting in more than 200 deaths.
 In October 2018, a rape incident had triggered the attacks on the Hindi-speaking migrants in Gujarat leading to exodus.
 In 2019, Vadodara was flooded while there was a fire in a commercial complex at Surat causing death of 22 children.
 During COVID-19 pandemic, more than 1,00,000 cases and 3100 deaths were reported in Gujarat between March and September 2020.
 In 2020, the industrial explosions at Dahej and Ahmedabad resulted in five and twelve deaths respectively.

 The Narendra Modi Stadium of Motera became the world's largest stadium following the renovation in 2021.